JsCommunity/golike-defer/README.md

   // Works both with sync and async functions async function ($defer, ...args) {
     $defer(() => {
-      console.log('always called at the function')
+      console.log('always called at the end of the function') })
-    })

     $defer.onFailure(() => {
-      console.log('called at the function only on failure') })
+      console.log('called at the end of the function only on failure') })

     $defer.onSuccess(() => {
-      console.log('called at the function only on success') })
+      console.log('called at the end of the function only on success') })
   }
 )